A Volume-based Description of Transport in Incompressible Liquid Electrolytes and its Application to Ionic Liquids: Introduction

 \section{Introduction}

-The large majority of technical applications for energy storage employ concentrated, liquid electrolytes.
-With modelling we can provide deeper insights into the internal transport processes.
+The large majority of technical applications for energy storage employ concentrated liquid electrolytes, including standard electrolytes with around 1 mol/l of solute and such with higher salt concentrations.\cite{Zheng2017} With modeling we can provide deeper insights into the internal transport processes.
 Here, transport parameters like the transference number play a major role as performance indicator.
-In principle, the transference number $t_\alpha=I_\alpha/I_{\ce{total}}$ of an ionic species is defined as the fraction of current $I_\alpha$, carried by the respective species, with respect to the overall current $I_{\ce{total}}$.
+In principle, the transference number $t_\alpha=I_\alpha/I$ of a species is defined as the fraction of current $I_\alpha$, carried by the respective species, with respect to the overall current $I$.
 However, the determination of transference numbers in highly concentrated electrolytes such as ionic liquids (ILs) is challenging.

 A multitude of measurement techniques have been developed over time, in part assisted by modeling approaches.
 This variety together with diverse nomenclature hampers the comparability of experimental results.
 One prominent example being the recent discovery of negative transference numbers for several highly concentrated electrolytes and the resulting debate.\cite{Ma1995,Ferry1998,Pesko2017,Brinkkoetter2018,Gouverneur2018,Shah2019,Molinari2019_1,Molinari2019_2} Next, we summarize the diversity of experimental and theoretical methods in this domain.